John Rambo: Fictional biography

-According to "Rambo: Last Blood", the character's full name is John Rambo.
-He was born on July 6, 1947, in Bowie, Arizona, to father Reevis Rambo (1922–2000) and mother Helga Rambo (1926–1969), as shown on the graves at Rambo's farm in Rambo: Last Blood.
+According to Rambo: Last Blood, the character's full name is John Rambo and he was born on July 6, 1947, in Bowie, Arizona, to father Reevis Rambo (1920–2000) and mother Helga Rambo (1924–1969), as shown on the graves at Rambo's farm in Rambo: Last Blood.
 In Rambo: First Blood Part II, he is said to be of Native American and German descent; the character Major Marshall Roger T. Murdock says: "Of Indian and German descent.
-A hell of a combination, isn't it?"
+That's a hell of a combination!"
 The film's novelization reveals he has an Italian father and a Navajo mother.
 John's niece, Shirlene, is also well known.
 Rambo enlisted in the U.S. Army at the age of 17, on August 6, 1964, although he states in Rambo that he was "drafted into Vietnam".
 After he graduated from Rangeford High School in 1965, his military service began in January 1966.
 Rambo was deployed to South Vietnam in September 1966.
 He returned to the U.S. in 1967 and began training with the U.S. Army Special Forces at Fort Bragg, North Carolina, under Colonel Samuel Trautman's tutelage.

-In late 1969, Rambo was re-deployed to Vietnam as a member of a SOG brigade.
-He became part of a Special Forces Long-range reconnaissance patrol unit, commanded by Colonel Trautman.
+In late 1969, Rambo was redeployed to Vietnam as a member of a SOG brigade.
+He became part of a Special Forces long-range reconnaissance patrol unit, commanded by Colonel Trautman.
 Trautman's team received the code name of Baker Team and usually consisted of eight men.
 Other known members were Delmar Barry (a black operative who quickly became Rambo's best friend), Joseph "Joey" Danforth (another friend of Rambo), Manuel "Loco" Ortega, Paul Messner, Delbert Krackhauer, Giuseppe "Greasy Cunt" Colletta, and Ralph Jorgenson.
 In an event that would haunt Rambo for the rest of his life, Danforth died in Rambo's arms, after being fatally wounded by a rigged shoeshine box while their unit was on rest and recuperation time.